OWASP/www-project-top-10-for-large-language-model-applications/0_9_vulns/ExcessiveAgency.md

 Andy Smith

+**Context:**

+An LLM-based system is often granted a degree of agency - the ability to interface with other systems and undertake actions in response to a prompt.
+Some examples of external actions include:
+ - Reading the contents of a web page (in order to then summarise the content for the LLM's response).
+ - Querying the contents of a database (in order to include query results in the LLM's response).

+It should be noted that an LLM does not have any agency itself, however applications can use the output from an LLM to trigger actions.
+Such capability is typically constructed as a 'plugin' or a 'tool'.
+The decision to perform external actions may be hard-wired by the system developer as part of a chain, or may be delegated to a LLM 'agent' to dynamically determine which are the most appropriate to take.
+Without restriction, any undesirable operation of the LLM (regardless of the root cause; be it hallucination, direct/indirect prompt injection, malicious plugin, poorly-engineered benign prompts, or just a poorly-performing model) may result in undesirable actions being taken.

 **Description:**

-An LLM-based system is often granted a degree of agency - the ability to interface with other systems in order to undertake actions in response to a prompt.
-The decision to perform external actions may be hard-wired by the system developer as part of a chain, or may be delegated to a LLM agent to dynamically determine which are the most appropriate to take.
-Without restriction, any undesirable operation of the LLM (regardless of the root cause; be it hallucination, direct/indirect prompt injection, malicious plugin, poorly-engineered benign prompts, or just a poorly-performing model) may result in undesirable actions being taken.

-Excessive Agency is the vulnerability that arises from allowing an LLM to perform risky actions without verification or confirmation.
+Excessive Agency is the vulnerability that arises from allowing an LLM-based application to perform undesireable or damaging actions based upon the output from an LLM.
+There are several causes which may give rise to Excessive Agency:
+ - Providing an LLM agent with access to plugins which perform functions that are not neeeded for the intended operation of the system.
+ - Granting excessive permissions to an LLM plugin which are not needed for the intended operation of the system.
+ - Failure to verify and approve high-impact actions.

-Just like we never trust client-side validation in web-apps, LLMs should not be trusted to self-police or self-restrict; controls should be embedded in the APIs and plugins of that the LLM can call.
+Just like we never trust client-side validation in web-apps, LLMs should not be trusted to self-police or self-restrict; controls should be embedded in the APIs and plugins of that which the LLM-based system can call.

 **Labels/Tags:**